mackerelio/go-mackerel-plugin-helper/README.md

 ## Tempfile

 `MackerelPlugin` interface has `Tempfile` field.
 The Tempfile is used to calc differences in metrics with `Diff: true`.
-If this field is empty, default Tempfile will be placed under `os.Getenv("MACKEREL_PLUGIN_WORKDIR")` or `os.Tempdir()` and its filename will be generated from plugin filename.
+If this field is empty, default Tempfile's filename will be generated from plugin filename.

 ### Default value of Tempfile